spatie/laravel-permission/docs/basic-usage/enums.md

 ## Enum Prerequisites

-Requires `version 6` of this package.

-Requires PHP 8.1 or higher.

-If you are using PHP 8.1+ you can implement Enums as native types.

 Internally, Enums implicitly implement `\BackedEnum`, which is how this package recognizes that you're passing an Enum.

-NOTE: Presently (version 6) this package does not support using `$casts` to specify enums on the `Permission` model.
+NOTE: Presently (versions 6, 7) this package does not support using `$casts` to specify enums on the `Permission` model.
 You can still use enums to reference things as shown below, just without declaring it in a `$casts` property.

 ## Code Requirements